haccht/xlogin/README.md

 vyos	'vyos02',	'telnet://vagrant:vagrant@127.0.0.1:2201'
 ```

-Now you can login any device in your `.xloginrc` file with a command:
+Now you can login the device in your `.xloginrc` file.

 ```sh
 $ xlogin vyos01
 ```

-And execute multiple operations with just a single command:
+And execute multiple operations with just a single command.

 ~~~sh
 $ xlogin 'vyos*' -e 'show configuration command | no-more; exit' -j 2